makyo/writing/anthologies/arcana/index.md

 #### **Submitting**

-Details TBA.
-Submission accepted through Submitify, link coming soon!
-Submissions *must be anonymized*.
+Submission accepted through <http://submit.drab-makyo.com>, and *must be anonymized*.
 In your cover letter, please include:

 * Which card you are submitting for
-* Your name and contact information
 * Details about your submission (wordcount, inspiration, anything germane)
-* A brief (we're talking paragraph length) bio for yourself - this isn't for publication, just so we can get to know you
+* *Do not* include your name or contact information, those will be provided when registering; submission pages must remain anonymous ^^

+**Submit *[here](http://submit.drab-makyo.com/1-arcana-a-tarot-anthology/)*̨** The form will be active once submissions are open!

 \* If a card is full but you have a *really good submission*, please send it to us all the same.
 It may be considered.
 However, the goal is to ensure that we get even submissions across the cards, so if you can, please try writing for a different card first!